slerman12/UnifiedML/QUICK_APP_TUTORIAL3.md

 ML Model=Run.Model
 ```

-Thus, you can pass in paths as classes, not just objects.
-Later, we'll see [how to instantiate them with custom arguments](#syntax).
+Thus, you can pass in classes, not just objects.
+Later, we'll see [how to instantiate them with custom arguments via command line](#syntax).

 ### Acceleration